 This experience combines immersive Spanish language study, hands-on service learning projects, and adventure travel.

 Join us to gain insight into the lives of indigenous Andean and Amazon communities while significantly improving your conversational Spanish ability.
 Participate in worthwhile community-initiated volunteer projects, wander the ancient streets of Quito and Cuzco, and be astounded by Machu Picchu, Lake Titicaca, and the incredible Galapagos Islands.
-You will trek, raft, cycle, and snorkel through a range of environments from Andean peaks to the Amazon rainforest.
+You will trek, raft and snorkel through a range of environments from Andean peaks to the Amazon rainforest.

 The program has an experiential focus and reflective educational approach.
 Students have opportunities for meaningful connections with local people, gain knowledge of South America’s history, societies and environments, experience sustainable development, push personal boundaries, and develop their leadership skills.

 Facilitated by our supportive and experienced Program Instructors, this is an excellent gap year or study abroad option for students wanting to develop personal and leadership skills and be immersed in cultures different to their own.

 The program is open to high school graduates, university students and graduates, ideally 18 – 24 years.
 Optional transferable academic credit is available to all students.

 This program can be combined with Summer, Fall, or Spring program options in other regions of the world (Central America; Southeast Asia; New Zealand & Australia; the Himalayas) for an in-depth and enriching global experience.